seendsouza/2381-Robotics/scripts/engineering_notebook.md

 The completed drive has the motors very close together.
 The entire robot fits within 20 holes, and thus the drive is 6 holes from c-channel to c-channel.
 This means that there would be 8 holes between the c-channels, and because the c-channels on the interior are turned flat-part out.
 The motors are around 4.5 holes in width, which means that there is only 1 hole spacing between the motors, and the way that the chassis is constructed leaves a decent amount of space for motor controllers and wires (as long as we use wire-retaining clips).

 ---
-title: 2381X Meeting Messages
+title: "2381X Meeting Messages"
-author: Anthony Luo
+author: "Anthony Luo"
 date: 2018-10-19 13:00:00 -0500
 ---
 # Intake